 ATLANTA -- Total store sales may be headed for a flat future, but produce sales will enjoy lively growth as consumers focus on healthier food.
 At least that's the way Jim Richter, director of produce merchandising for Marsh Supermarkets, Indianapolis, sees it.
 Richter offered this and other predictions for the fresh produce department to a packed house during a seminar dubbed "Produce 2000," at the Newark, Del.-based Produce Marketing Association's convention here.
+"This is like ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.